 “Corridors (and increased landscape connectivity more generally) are the most frequently recommended conservation strategy to protect biodiversity as climate changes.
 As climate warms, plants and animals are moving to cooler places, either at higher latitudes or up mountains.
 Yet, their path to cooler places may be blocked by human-created barriers such as cities or fields.
 Where ranges need to shift, it is important to ensure that individual plants and animals are able to move through landscapes so they can make it to new climates that are now suitable, and corridors can provide a path to those new places” (“Corridors and Climate Change”, 2012).

-Protection of Lone Star’s forested areas will not only preserve important habitat for our terrestrial species, but also ensure the long-term habitat quality of Daddy’s Creek downstream by preserving water temperature, food resources, and cover necessary for our aquatic species.
+Protection of Lone Star’s forested areas not only conserves important habitat for our terrestrial species, but also ensures the long-term habitat quality of Daddy’s Creek downstream by preserving water temperature, food resources, and cover necessary for our aquatic species.

 Protecting the quality of our freshwater resources contributes to the future health and well-being of people, plants, and wildlife.